demisto/content/Packs/DigitalShadows/Scripts/DsSearchQueryArray/README.md

 ## Outputs
 ---
-Outputs an array of query.
+Outputs an array of query or a single query string.